isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

 <img src="/salary.png">

 <h3 class="afterImg">The idea</h3>
-<p class="body">After sharing my idea, there was hesitation within the team whether or not it was innovative enough.
-Moreover, if young adults even faced this issue.
+<p class="body">After sharing my idea, the team was hesitant as to whether or not it was innovative enough or if young adults even faced this issue.
 I asked my team members to continue challenging the concept to refine my reasons for choosing one idea over the other.
 As a team, we were still divided on two directions to take.
-Since the hackathon was only 36 hours and we spent a whole afternoon going back and forth, I recommended that we break into pairs and spend 10 minutes interviewing users.
+Given the time contraints, I recommended that we break into pairs and spend 10 minutes interviewing users.
 Since other hackathon participants were in my target demographic, I conducted multiple rounds of concept testing where I found my initial assumptions to be confirmed.
-I also discovered that young professionals spend a lot of time researching and comparing employment offers in different cities with varying salaries.
-My teammate and I brought back our findings and presented the case for taking on this project, based on the response from users and its feasibility, given our range in skills.
+I also discovered that young professionals spend a copious amount of time researching and comparing employment offers in different cities with varying salaries.
+My teammate and I brought back our findings and presented the case for taking on this project based on the response from users, its feasibility, and our range of skills.
 We decided as a team to develop this idea further to ensure young professionals have a better understanding of how their expenses will pan out in a new city, allowing them to budget appropriately before moving.
 </p>

 <img src="/housing.png">

 <h3 class="afterImg">The Solution</h3>
-<p class="body">We iterated on my original concept into a product that takes in your income and select behavior indicators to estimate how much money you have left after essential expenses and lifestyle expenses are paid.
+<p class="body">We iterated on my original concept into a product that factors in your income and select behavior indicators to estimate how much money you have left after essential and lifestyle expenses are paid.
 We also took into consideration the user's current lifestyle and how much it would cost to sustain it.
 Factors such as roommates, type of housing, mode of transportation, and how often you eat out personalized the algorithm to calculate a realistic estimation.</p>

 <img src="/lifestyle.png">